mattparkes/puppetdb3-explorer/README.md

-# Puppet Explorer - Never sailed straighter
+# PuppetDB3 Explorer

 ### Overview

-Puppet Explorer is a web application for PuppetDB that lets you explore your Puppet data.
+PuppetDB3 Explorer is a web application for PuppetDB3 that acts as a dashboard and lets you explore your Puppet data.
+It is based on [spotify/puppetexplorer](https://github.com/spotify/puppetexplorer) and has been extended to support PuppetDB3 (only).

 It is made using AngularJS and CoffeeScript and runs entirely on the client side, so the only backend that is needed is PuppetDB itself and a web server to share the static resources.